epigraphy-info/epigraphy-info/working_groups/social_media_wg.md

 The **Social Media working group** was established at the [3rd Epigraphy.info workshop]({{ "workshop_3/" | relative_url }}){:target="_blank" rel="noopener"}
  in Vienna with the goal of presenting the work of the Epigraphy.info community, facilitating communication between Epigraphy.info partners and the public, and attracting new researchers, students and enthusiasts for our community.
-The working group disseminates events, news, and information pertinent to the Epigraphy.info community and its partners via the Epigraphy.info website and three widely-used social media channels: <a href="https://twitter.com/epigraphy_info" target="blank">Twitter</a>, <a href="https://www.instagram.com/epigraphy.info/" target="blank">Instagram</a>, and <a href="https://www.facebook.com/epigraphy.info/" target="blank">Facebook</a>.
+The working group disseminates events, news, and information pertinent to the Epigraphy.info community and its partners via the Epigraphy.info website and fout widely-used social media channels: <a href="https://twitter.com/epigraphy_info" target="blank">Twitter</a>, <a href="https://www.instagram.com/epigraphy.info/" target="blank">Instagram</a>, <a href="https://www.facebook.com/epigraphy.info/" target="blank">Facebook</a>, and <a href="https://www.youtube.com/c/EpigraphyInfo" target="blank">YouTube</a>.
 The working group team members create and share contents with an ever-growing community, giving visibility to the activity of Epigraphy.info and of its partners.

 **Read our <a href="{{site.baseurl}}/documents/Social_Media_Statement.pdf">Social Media Statement</a>.**